 Best practices for configuring standalone EOP

 Follow these best-practice recommendations for standalone Exchange Online Protection (EOP) in order to set yourself up for success and avoid common configuration errors.
-This topic assumes that you've already completed the setup process.
+This article assumes that you've already completed the setup process.
 If you haven't completed EOP setup, see Set up your EOP service.

 Use a test domain